-- 1. The Health and Safety Committee meets quarterly and reports to the Human Resources Committee of the council, and consists of Cllr J. Broom as chairman, Cllr G Stammers, Cllr S. Williams, the town clerk, the operations manager, the staff representative and secretary. - 2.
+- 1. The Health and Safety Committee meets quarterly and reports to the Human Resources Committee of the council, and consists of Cllr P. May, Cllr G. Stammers, the town clerk, the operations manager, the staff representative and secretary. - 2.
 The town clerk has overall responsibility for health and safety and is the Duty Holder and Responsible Person (Fire).
 He is responsible for ensuring: - 2.1 the town council's health and safety policy is effectively implemented. - 2.2 reviewing this policy and other health and safety policies at least annually. - 2.3 reviewing health and safety performance, with information derived from audits, inspections, observations and investigations. - 2.3 adequate resources are available for the provision of appropriate health, safety and welfare arrangements. - 2.4 external health and safety and fire safety advice is sought where necessary. - 2.5 employers' Liability insurance is maintained. - 2.6 purchasing other insurance as required, including insurance cover for company vehicles and plant.